Ishaanbal/OutageAnalysis-Model/README.md

 ## Assessment of Missingness

 #### Missingness Analysis of `OUTAGE.DURATION`
-We chose to analyze the missingness of `OUTAGE.DURATION`, because it was the main metric we used to measure the intensity of an attack.
+We chose to analyze the missingness of `OUTAGE.DURATION` because it was the main metric we used to measure the intensity of an attack.
 This was also an important metric because the missingness of outage duration clearly correlated with the missingness of other time-based columns, like `OUTAGE.START` and `OUTAGE.END`, columns we were interested in using for prediction.

 Running permutation tests over the missingness of `OUTAGE.DURATION` and two columns: `YEAR` and `CLIMATE.REGION`, we ended up with the graphs below.

 `YEAR`: p-value = 0.0
 The result for `YEAR`, with a p-value of 0, suggests a strong association between the year and the missingness of `OUTAGE.DURATION`.
-This is consistent with the data being missing at random (MAR) with respect to `YEAR`.
+This is consistent with the data missing at random (MAR) with respect to `YEAR`.
 <iframe src="assets/MAR_example.html" width="800" height="600" frameborder="0" ></iframe>

 `CLIMATE.REGION`: p-value = 0.292